Many City of Dalton services affected due to coronavirus

 • Public Works, recycling pickup: Curbside recycling pickup is being suspended for at least a two-week period beginning on March 16.
 Because curbside recycling pickup requires sorting by hand and there are many unknowns about how the virus spreads from surface to surface, this service is being suspended to avoid chances of community spread.
 Additionally, inmate labor is involved at the Solid Waste Authority in recycling and there is a possibility that inmate labor may be suspended.

 At this time, residents can still take their recyclables to the Dalton-Whitfield Solid Waste Authority’s convenience centers for dropoff.
 For most city residents, the closest convenience center is at 1924 MLK Jr. Boulevard.
 More information on the convenience centers is available at www.dwswa.org/conveniencecenters.
 Dalton Public Works will also make additional efforts to collect overflow garbage (up to two bags per week per household) during the suspension of curbside recycling collection.
-The overflow garbage must be placed in a heavy duty garbage bag tied securely to the top of your garbage can.
+The overflow garbage must be placed in a heavy duty garbage bag and be tied securely.
 To schedule overflow garbage collection, call (706) 278-7077 in advance of the garbage being placed at the curbside.

 • Dalton/Whitfield Senior Center: The senior center facility will be closed from Monday, March 16, until at least April 6.
 However, staff will still report and meal service will continue for seniors who come every day to eat as a drive-through window service only.